rabidaudio/synthesizer/presentation/src/slides.md

 ???

-# Demo 1
+### Demo 1

-First we use an osciallator to make a wave.
+First we use an oscillator to make a wave.
 We can control the frequency, and the shape (square vs. saw).
 Then we pass it through a filter, were we can control more of the shape by cutting off higher harmonics or even adding more.
 Finally we pass it through an amplifier to control the loudness.

+Filter cutoff is wah sound for guitarists in the room

 ---